TAC 2011 AESOP Task Guidelines(Also see general TAC 2011 policies and guidelines at http://www.nist.gov/tac/2011/)

 The summaries to be evaluated will include both human-authored summaries and automatic summaries.
 Each summary will be in a single file, with the following file naming convention:

-Given a set of peer summaries (model summaries and other summaries produced as part of the TAC 2010 Guided Summarization task), the goal of the AESOP task is to automatically produce a summarizer-level score that will correlate with one or both of the following manual metrics from the TAC 2010 Guided Summarization task:
+Given a set of peer summaries (model summaries and other summaries produced as part of the TAC 2011 Guided Summarization task), the goal of the AESOP task is to automatically produce summary-level and summarizer-level scores that will correlate with one or all of the following manual metrics from the TAC 2011 Guided Summarization task:

 The actual AESOP task is to produce two sets of numeric summary-level scores: